Lesson 9.5

 hero image

-Imagine if Amazon.com couldn't keep track of customer purchases.
+Imagine if Amazon couldn't keep track of customer purchases.
 Imagine a pharmaceutical company unable to tell one pill from another.
 Or a bank losing track of accounts.
-In the last few decades, the world has become accustomed to the idea that big organizations should be good at data.

 America's public data tangle

 Every year, state and local leaders would like to be able to say how their schools currently compare to schools in other states.
 They can't.
-It takes about three years for the National Center for Education Statistics (NCES) to assemble data from federal, state and local sources.
-Then they have to massage, correct, and release it, usually with a robust appendix of cautionary footnotes.
-When the "latest numbers" are released, they are almost always absurdly out of step with current conditions.
-Try searching Google for information about how your state ranks in education expenditures per student.
-You won't get a straight answer.
+At its best in 2024, it took the National Center for Education Statistics (NCES) about three years to release data it had collected from federal, state and local sources.
+These sources tend to be messy, and NCES took time and effort to assess and correct them.
+When the "latest numbers" were released in the national Condition of Education report, required by law, they were always out of step with current conditions.
+Try searching Google for information about how your state ranks in something simple, like education expenditures per student.
+You won't get a straight answer based on recent data.

 California’s state data tangle